Perth Airport: Observation areas

 There are two dedicated spotting areas at Perth Airport.
 Terminal T1 has an Observation Deck on level 3 to view departing and arriving aircraft.
-It has vending machines, toilets and flight information displays.
+It has vending machines and flight information displays.

 The second spotting area is to the west side opposing the threshold of Runway 03 located along Dunreath Drive.
 The public viewing area has a shelter in the shape of the body section of a Boeing 747, and displays of information about the history of aviation.

 Other services

 The Australian Transport Safety Bureau has its Perth regional office on Level 2 of the Hkew Alpha Building on the property of Perth Domestic Airport.

 Since May 2014, terminals T1 International, T2 Regional and T3 Domestic have a free Wi-Fi connection currently powered by iiNet.
 It is accessible throughout the entirety of the departure and arrival areas.
-Currently, T4 Qantas Domestic also has a free Wi-Fi service provided by Qantas.
+Currently, T4 Qantas Domestic also has free Wi-Fi service provided by Qantas.

-The Royal Automobile Club of Western Australia (RAC) had a purpose-built driver training facility at Perth Airport, the only one of its kind in the state.
+The Royal Automobile Club of Western Australia had a purpose-built driver training facility at Perth Airport, the only one of its kind in the state.
 It was located towards the east of the current T1 International Terminal on Grogan Road.

 Airlines and destinations

-Perth Airport is served by 26 scheduled airlines flying to over 50 destinations in Australia, Oceania, Asia, Africa and Europe.
+Perth Airport is served by 30 scheduled airlines flying to over 50 destinations in Australia, Oceania, Asia, Africa and Europe.
 A total of 1258 scheduled domestic and regional flights arrive and depart from Perth Airport each week.
-On the international front, a total of 213 scheduled international flights arrive and depart from Perth Airport each week.
-The following carriers operate to the following destinations:
+A total of 213 scheduled international flights arrive and depart from Perth Airport each week.